Things You'll Need

 Place the seed pot in a sunny or partly shady location outdoors.
 If you will struggle to check the soil moisture daily or every other day, shade may be a better option for you.

-Allow 100 days or more for the date seed to germinate and develop one or more green shoots.
-Allow 6 to 10 years for your date palm to reach maturity.
+Allow about 6 to 8 weeks or more for the date seed to germinate and develop one or more green shoots.
+Allow up 5 years for your date palm to reach maturity.
 If it is a female tree, it will begin to bear Medjool date fruits of its own.